Shimeming/jojo-backend/README.md

 ```
 docker compose up
 ```
-to start the db server.
+to start the db servers (PostgreSQL and MongoDB).
-The db server will be running on port 23013, and the backend will be running on port 3010.
+The PostgreSQL server will be running on port 23013, and the backend will be running on port 3010.
 The password of the db server is `dbfinal`. and store its data in the `db/data/` folder.